kaoudis/vulnparty-js/README.md

 You can alternately use `npm run start` to run the server.

 ## Let's forge some requests?
-The only required query param (which is what we'll be SSRFing) is `nextRequest`.
+The only required query param for most of the server endpoints (which is what we'll be SSRFing) is `nextRequest`.
+The ftp endpoint also needs a filename to retrieve.

 ## Start the server (dependencies up to date)
 ```